samuelwbaird/hair/README.md

  * Initial rendering of HTML elements from a component tree
  * A typical TODO list as a working example
- * Approach to event listening and access to DOM elements
+ * An approach to event listening and access to DOM elements
- * Property handling for applying
+ * Property handling for different properties that need special treatment

 To do

- * DOM updates without re-render
+ * DOM updates without a full re-render
- * List specific render handling
+ * List specific render handling and recycling of list elements
  * Dispose cycle through context tree
  * Add JSDoc markup throughout
  * Add additional examples